 Put It Back

-Thank you for finding our “Put-It-Back” initiative at the Gulf Coast Carbon Center and for your interest.
-As a team of Scientists and Engineers at the Texas’ Geological Survey, known as the Bureau of Economic Geology, we would like to share important information about carbon capture and storage (CCS) with you.
+Thank you for finding our “Put-It-Back” initiative at the Gulf Coast Carbon Center (GCCC) and for your interest.
+As a team of Scientists and Engineers at the State Geological Survey of Texas, known as the Bureau of Economic Geology, we would like to share important information about carbon capture and storage (CCS) with you.

 Carbon dioxide (CO2) in Earth’s atmosphere has significantly increased due to industrial processes.
 Increasing concentrations of CO2 gas in Earth’s atmosphere will have long-term negative impacts to our oceans and climate.